Go Back Up

 Option 3: Taxable stipends

-If you're looking for a more relaxed benefit option, then a taxable stipend is your best option.
+If you're looking for a more relaxed benefit, then a taxable stipend is another option.
 With a stipend, organizations can simply offer their pastors and other church staff a fixed amount of money that they can spend on health insurance premiums and other medical costs.

 The stipend is essentially extra money added to the pastor's paycheck to use however they like, so the additional funds aren't regulated and count as taxable income.